Skip to main content

 In terms of carrying around a large piece of hardware on your face, the Quest 2 is highly adjustable and cozy to have on.
 But the thought of using one frequently, for years, makes me want to consider switching back to contact lenses.
 No matter what you do, it simply isn’t accommodating to people with glasses, long lashes, or both.

 Depending on the shape of your frames and the thickness of your lenses, though, your mileage may vary.
-At about $80, it’s probably worth it to just order a pair of VirtuClear Custom Lens Inserts (available at Frames Direct).
+At about $80, it’s probably worth it to just order a pair of VirtuClear Custom Lens Inserts from Frames Direct.

 I especially enjoyed Vader Immortal (available at Oculus) and the popular rhythm game Beat Saber (available at Oculus), which runs at 90 Hz.
 I also tested games like Superhot (an old favorite) (available at Oculus), Job Simulator (available at Oculus), and Tales from the Galaxy’s Edge (available at Oculus).

-One step up from the Quest 2 is the top of the line Meta Quest Pro for $999.
+One step up from the Quest 2 is the top of the line Meta Quest Pro for $999 (or under $900 on sale).
 The Pro is a mixed-reality headset with improved internals, increased pixels-per-eye on the screens alongside quantum dots, and passthrough cameras for overlaying digital content with the real world.

 Read our full review of the Meta Quest 2.